Tumour Immunology

 THE TUMOUR IMMUNOLOGY SPECIAL INTEREST GROUP

-A Tumour Immunology workshop is organised each year which runs in conjunction with the ASI Annual Meeting.
-The workshop is usually held the day prior to the start of the main meeting, It generally attracts ~100 delegates each year and consists of a program of plenary talks plus short presentations selected from abstracts.
+The SIG hosts a full-day Tumour Immunology workshop each year in conjunction with the ASI Annual Scientific Meeting.
+This workshop generally attracts ~70-100 delegates each year and consists of a program of plenary talks plus short presentations selected from abstracts.
 The workshop is of interest to both fundamental and cancer immunologists, as well as clinician researchers.
 On occasion, the Tumour Immunology Workshop may be co-hosted with the Stromal Immunology Workshop, due to the overlapping interests of these two SIGs.